William Haughey, Baron Haughey: Career

-Personal life and awards
+Personal life

 Haughey married Susan in 1978; Lady Haughey was appointed Lord Lieutenant of Lanarkshire in 2017.
 He has one son Kenny.
 In his spare time he enjoys playing golf and tournament poker.
 He once revealed that he winds down every Friday night with a fish supper.

 Haughey is a Celtic F.C. season ticket holder and was formerly a non-executive director of the club.
 He was close friends with former Celtic player Jimmy Johnstone before his death, and is a collector of club memorabilia, much of which (including the medal collections of Johnstone and Tommy Gemmell) he has loaned back to Celtic for display in their museum.